This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 6. Power Off the Fan and Clean Blower Compartment

-How to Keep Proper Maintenance of Air Ducts?
+How to Properly Maintain Air Ducts?

 Prevent Duct Leaks

 Duct leak is a major cause of inflation of electricity bills due to the air lost from duct leaks.
 Other than cleaning your air ducts, get your air ducts tested once in a while if you notice an increase in air conditioning bills.
 Use duct mastic to seal the air leaks.
-Air leaks in ducts make people lose about 30% of conditioned air on an average.
+Air leaks in ducts make people lose about 30% of conditioned air on average.

 Remove Obstructions Outside Duct Grills